Illustration of laptop with envelop on it next to a globe

 If you have no or little formal work experience, your resume should showcase relevant skills and interests:

-• Demonstrate your contribution to significant class project, indicating skills you used and the result your participation had
+• Demonstrate your contribution to a significant class project, indicating the skills you used and the result of your participation.

 • Highlight your involvement in extracurricular activities, internships, and other relevant activities to showcase your interest and passion